Honest Royal Canin Kitten Food Review

 In this short Royal Canin kitten cat food review I’ll take a closer look at the nutrition and ingredient quality.

-I’ve also tested this one product with our cat Oscar to see what he thinks.
+I’ve tested Royal Canin with our cats to see what they think.

 Finally, I’ll provide background on this brand and whether they are trustworthy.